Openings

 3. Position #3: Autonomous lab development

-This position will be part of a hybrid theory/experiment team that is combining ab-initio methods, AI/ML, and autonomous experimenting.
+This position will be part of a hybrid theory/experiment team that is combining autonomous experimenting, hands-on device building, ab-initio methods, AI/ML, and data management.

-The successful candidates will possess some of the following qualities:
+The successful candidates will possess expertise in one of the following areas, but a strong interest to learn many of them:

 • Experience with autonomous data acquisition from laboratory equipment

-A successful candidate must have a PhD in materials science, physics, chemistry, chemical engineering, or a related field by the commencement of employment.
+A successful candidate must have a PhD in materials science, mechanical engineering, physics, chemistry, or a related field by the commencement of employment.
 There are no citizenship requirements.
 Starting dates are negotiable.
 We ask those interested to send their curriculum vitae and references to ceder-hr-exp@lbl.gov.